ChristianSi/lytspel/webfiles/privacy.md

 ## Use of the Online Converter

-When you enter text in the the input field entitled "Traditional spelling" at <https://www.lytspel.org/> and press the "Convert" button, the entered text will be sent to our web server.
+When you enter text in the the input field entitled "Traditional spelling" at <https://www.lytspel.org> and press the "Convert" button, the entered text will be sent to our web server.
 There it is automatically converted into the reformed Lytspel spelling and both the original and the converted text are sent back to your web browser.
 While being processed on the server, the text is only stored in memory, never on disk.
 At our side, no person will ever look at the text or get any information about its contents.
-The only thing we may log (in addition to the general information mentioned above) is the number of characters in the original and converted text (that is, the length of the text).
+The only thing we may log (in addition to the general information mentioned above) is the number of characters in the original and the converted text (that is, the length of the text).

 When you select a file to upload and convert and press the "Convert file" button, a copy of the selected file will be sent to our web server.
 There